deepti-chauhan/Sign-in-Form/README.md

 # Sign-in-Form
-This is my first practice sample sign-in form using HTML CSS only.
+This is my first practice sign-in form.
+Simple Linkedin sample sign in form
+Frontend design using HTML & CSS